 If our ideas offend, that is someone else’s problem.

 If we allow fear of abuse or misunderstanding, or even loss of friends or popularity, to cause us to disengage from public discourse, then everyone loses.
-Freedom is lost; lost for all.
+Freedom is lost.
+If it is lost for any, it is lost for all.